Trilogy Casini vs G36 Rectangular Fiberglass Pool Comparison

 Basically, the shallow end is for hanging out and the rest of the pool is for goofing off…at least that’s our experience.

-The two deep end seats in the Greco are just large enough to fit two adults.
+The two deep end seats in the G36 are just large enough to fit two adults.
 We kept them very small so they wouldn't intrude into the open swim/play area.

 Pool Floor Surface

-The floor of the Greco is textured and the floor of the Casini is not.
+The floor of the G36 is textured and the floor of the Casini is not.

 A safety ledge is a three inch wide ledge, about two feet down from the top of the pool.
-The Greco has one and the Casini does not.
+The G36 has one and the Casini does not.

 This ledge does provide a means for children to rest while hanging on to the side of the pool.
 Adults can also prop their knee against it while holding the pool coping.